 None of the Directors is a member of more than Ten (10) Board-level committees or Chairman of more than Five (5) such committees (Committees includes Audit Committee and Stakeholders Relationship Committee) as required under Regulation 26 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-Further none of the non-executive and independent directors are independent director in more than Seven (7) listed entities and none of the whole time directors are independent directors in more than Three (3) listed entities as required under Regulation 25 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Further none of the non-executive and independent directors are independent directors are independent directors in more than Three (3) listed entities as required under Regulation 25 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.